 Saturday's boxing match between Jeff Horn and Michael Zerafa at Bendigo Stadium will feature 'ring girls', a practice local advocates say is out of step with modern attitudes and disrespectful of women.

 Event promoter Lynden Hosking said ring girls were common at boxing events and "looked good on TV".

-The ring girls for the Horn v Zerafa match were also present at yesterday's weigh-in, standing in the background of the highly publicised event.
+The ring girls for the Horn v Zerafa match were also present at Friday's weigh-in, standing in the background of the highly publicised event.

 Mr Hosking said he believed the practice of having women in such roles did not influence societal attitudes towards women.

 He said the women wanted to participate and would not be put up to the role if they were uncomfortable about it.

 The women at the Bendigo event are paid employees of the promoter.

 "They're good girls, they love what they do," Mr Hosking said.